 Intensity modulated radiation therapy is a type of advanced radiation therapy that treats cancer and tumors.

-Image-guided radiation therapy is the use of imaging during radiation therapy that improves the accuracy of the treatment.
+Image-guided radiation therapy is the use of imaging technology during radiation therapy that improves the accuracy of treatment.

-Cancer treatment using radiation beams to perfectly match tumor shapes, targets the cancer and reserves healthy tissue.
+Cancer treatment using radiation beams to perfectly match tumor shapes, target the cancer cells and preserve healthy tissue.

 A process involving high-energy radiation.
 Beams such as protons or electrons destroy cancer cells in the treatment area.

-A CT scan of a part of the body that is to be treated with radiation helps develop an accurate treatment plan.
+A CT scan of the part of your body that needs radiation to help develop an accurate treatment plan.

 Traditional radiation therapy uses the external beams of X-rays and electrons to shrink tumors and kill cancerous cells.